HanClinto/15_puzzle_pipe_solver/README.md

 # 15_puzzle_pipe_solver

 ## Description
 Given a 15 Puzzle with connecting pipes, exhaustively find all possible solutions.
-Useful for solving a puzzle in the game Heroine's Quest.s
+Useful for solving a "15 puzzle" sliding tile puzzle in the game Heroine's Quest.

 ## Puzzle Constraints